dunglas/mercure/spec/mercure.md

 including, but not limited to, readable streams [@W3C.NOTE-streams-api-20161129] and [XMLHttpRequest](https://xhr.spec.whatwg.org/) (used by popular polyfills) **MAY** also be used.

-The hub sends to the subscriber updates for resources matching the provided URI templates and the provided targets (see (#authorization)).
-If the value of a `topic` parameter is not a valid URI template, then the provided identifier **MUST** match exactly the resource identifier.
-If no targets are specified, the update is dispatched to all subscribers.
+The hub sends to the subscriber updates for topics matching the provided topic selectors.

+If an update is marked as `private`, the hub **MUST NOT** dispatch it to subscribers not authorized to receive it.
+See (#authorization).

 The hub **MUST** send these updates as `text/event-stream` compliant events [!@W3C.REC-eventsource-20150203].

 The `data` property **MUST** contain the new version of the topic.
 It can be the full resource, or a partial update by using formats such as JSON Patch [@RFC6902] or JSON Merge Patch [@RFC7386].

-All other properties defined in the Server-Sent Events specification **MAY** be used and **SHOULD** be supported by hubs.
+All other properties defined in the Server-Sent Events specification **MAY** be used and **MUST** be supported by hubs.

 The resource **SHOULD** be represented in a format with hypermedia capabilities such as JSON-LD [@W3C.REC-json-ld-20140116], Atom [@RFC4287], XML [@W3C.REC-xml-20081126] or HTML